exhene/exhene/README.md

   ### You should know..

-As an individual with a passion for technology, I am constantly seeking opportunities to improve my skills and abilities.
-In particular, I aspire to enhance my abilities in the software that I currently use, while also seeking to expand my knowledge and expertise to other software programs.
-I believe that diversifying my abilities in different software tools will not only make me a more well-rounded and versatile professional, but also open up new doors and possibilities in my career 🙂
+As an individual with a passion for technology, I am constantly seeking opportunities to improve my skills and abilities. 🙂

   ---